Why local outreach?

 YoungMoms serves women facing educational obstacles, poverty, single parenthood, depression, and a general lack of options and opportunities.
 This is an opportunity for women to invest in women through a mentoring relationship.
 To learn more, click HERE or contact Beth Lankenau at email@example.com.

 Family Promise exists to help homeless and low-income families achieve sustainable independence through a community-based response.
 Working together, volunteers provide temporary housing, meals, and services to nearly 70,000 family members annually.
-To learn more, click HERE or contact John Kriza at email@example.com.
+To learn more, click HERE or contact Gene Daunno at firstname.lastname@example.org.